equiet/recognizer/README.md

 A concept for advanced developer tools for dynamic languages.
 Ideas will be demostrated on JavaScript, using Brackets editor.

-## Does it work already?
+## How to use

-Yes (kind of).
+Recognizer is finished and some steps are not fully automated yet.
+To try it out, here's what you should do:

-1. Open some `.html` file with associated `.js` file in Brackets.
+1. Open the JavaScript files you want to debug (these need to be in `Working Files` in the left sidebar).
-2. `.recognizer.js` file will be created.
-Use this file as `<script>` source.
+1. In your HTML file, you need to use instrumented files (these will be created automatically when you open Live Preview).
+Change `<script src="file.js">` to `<script src="file.recognizer.js">`.
-3. Open Live Preview.
+1. Open Live Preview.
+You should now be able to inspect variables in JavaScript files.

-4. You should now see which functions were called and the values of some variables.
+If you encounter any problems, more information might be available in the console (Debug -> Show Developer Tools).

 ## Sketches